Graduate salaries in investment banking and investment management

 Graduate salaries in investment banking

-Graduate jobs in investment banking tend to be the most lucrative of the three main banking divisions (investment, retail and corporate), with average graduate salaries of £45,000.
-The latest AGR Graduate Recruitment Survey of its members, which include the largest investment banks, revealed that they expected to pay an average graduate starting salary of £43,500 in 2013 to 2014.
+Graduate jobs in investment banking tend to be the most lucrative of the three main banking divisions (investment, retail and corporate).
+The latest AGR Graduate Recruitment Survey of its members, which include the largest investment banks, revealed that they expected to pay an average graduate starting salary of £45,000 in 2016.
 And some would say these figures are conservative.

 Potential earnings in investment banking